 To take a picture at the time of hearing sessions, you need to go to the 3rd floor to get permission from the court clerk, whereas to take pictures in front of the building and in the main lobby of the Constitutional Court you do not need a permission from the court clerk.

-From Sudirman: Go to Platform 2 and take the Yellow Line heading to Manggarai and transit in Manggarai.
-From there, go to Platform 3 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Juanda Station.
-From here, walk for 25 minutes to the southeast.
+From Tanah Abang go to platform 3 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai.
+Go to platform 3/5 and take Red Line or Blue Line heading to Jakarta Kota and stop at Juanda.
+Take a 25 minutes walk to the southeast

-From Tanah Abang: Go to Platform 3/5 and take the Yellow Line heading to Manggarai and transit in Manggarai.
-From there, go to Platform 3 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Juanda Station.
-Then, take a 25-minute walk to the southeastern direction.
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai.
+Go to platform 3/5 and take Red Line or Blue Line heading to Jakarta Kota and stop at Juanda.
+Take a 25 minutes walk to the southeast

 For a map illustration, click here, or see the map below.